v-finance/vfinance_azure/README.md

-# vfinance_azure
+# vFinance azure
-Place to store configuration files for azure-deployment of vfinance
+A repository to store terraform, ansible and other templates used to deploy and provision vFinance to the azure cloud.